vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 Adding query build functionality for the user is a feature that will be developed in future development cycles.

-The server polls the data storage unit for performance test logs.
+The server polls the data storage for performance test logs.
 The frequency of the polling will be adjusted after implementation so that it reflects the rate that test results enter the data storage.
 The server is to maintain a cache of frequently and recently accessed data.
 The server expects a json